SylviaOne/Repo-hub/README.md

-## I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.